aneikusa/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- Register an account to start using the app.
+You will need to register in order to access app.
+- Once registered you will be redirected to the main page where you can then start creating your shortened urls.